 He would rise like a great airship rises from the tarmac, almost in slow motion, dragging, it seemed, the chains of gravity that still clung invisibly to his sentient form.
-And as he rose he gathered to him the held breath of the thousands massed and with it my hopes for his and America’s supremacy, for athletics was presented as a surrogate for competing political forces.
+And as he rose, he gathered to him the held breath of the massed thousands, and with it my hopes for his and America’s supremacy, for athletics was presented as a surrogate for competing political forces.

 In full flight!

 In those days before the Fosbury Flop style of jumping, the landing pits consisted mostly of sand or sawdust.
 Thus, as Thomas fell, he did so from the full height of his leap.
 The chasm between the ground and the suspended bar yawned in its enormity, the conceit almost beyond comprehension.
 And rather than the rhythmic clapping of today, the crowds back then sat hushed, as their breath for a split-second was caught in stunned wonder at the glory of his achievement.
 Only upon his landing did they release their appreciation in an ovation which broke out in a rolling thunder through the stadium.
 It all had a sense of heightened reality about it, as if the moment had slowed, and with it the very spin of the earth, as it, too, acknowledged the accomplishment.